jlittle01/testing/README.md

 testing
 =======

-This is simply a directory I have setup to learn about Git.
+The only use of this repository is to learn about Git.